 I suffer from a chronic condition called Itchyfeetitus.
-Over the years I have consulted many an expert and one and all, they tell me this condition is incurable.
+Over the years I have consulted many an expert; they tell me this condition is incurable.
 It has long passed the stage of remedial help and that the only antidote is to travel.
 Frequently.
 So I do.
 For several months each year I wander in odd corners of the globe.

 I have special fondness for mountains and a penchant for going off the beaten path.
-More often than I not I pitch my tent or a hammock between trees.
-I use local transport – squashed among sacks of potatoes in the back of a truck or trundling along in a donkey cart
+More often than, I pitch my tent or a hammock between trees.
+I use local transport – squashed among sacks of potatoes in the back of a truck or trundling along in a donkey cart.

 I meet people – nomads and farmers in the countryside and locals in towns and cities – and am lucky enough to be befriended by them often.
 I am frequently invited into their homes where we share food, stories and a lot of laughter as I butcher their language.
 The warmth, hospitality and kindness that I encounter are among my most treasured memories and I have stayed in touch for years with those I met.